Limits of Information Flow Between Classically Interacting Particles: Two Particles With A Springlike Coupling

-Like in \equat{XF_channel}, we treat the first term as a noise term while the second contributes to the signal.
+As in \equat{XF_channel}, we treat the first term as a noise term while the second contributes to the signal from the other particle.
 Two limits worth noting are when $M\to 0$ and $M\to\infty$ (with $m>0$ fixed).
-In the first case, when there is no mass to couple to, then $\omega\to\infty$, $\Rmat_t\to \left( \right)$ and $\Lmat_t$ reduces to the case of constant uniform motion.
-In the latter case, when the second mass is infinite, $\Lmat_t$ reduces to a rotation matrix (for $t\ll M/m\omega$) and the prefactor of $\Rmat_t$ goes to unity, corresponding to simple harmonic motion in a moving reference frame.
-We will consider the information exchanged in these two limits.
+In the first case, there is effectively no mass to couple to, $\Rmat_t\to \left( \right)$ and $\Lmat_t$ reduces to the case of constant uniform motion (this is equivalent to sending $k\to 0$, and the mutual information vanishes).
+In the latter case, when the second mass is infinite, $\Lmat_t$ reduces to a rotation matrix (for $t\ll M/m\omega$) and the ratio $M/(m+M)\to 1$ in $\Rmat_t$, resulting in simple harmonic motion in a moving frame.
+We will consider the information flow for various mass ratios, $M\big/m$.